kubernetes-sigs/slack-infra/slack-moderator-words/README.md

 - `chat:write`
 - `chat:write.public`

-Additionally, slack-moderator-words also requires the following event subscriptions (Subscribe to events on behalf of users):
+Additionally, slack-moderator-words also requires the following Workspace event subscriptions (Subscribe to events on behalf of users):

 - `channel_created`
 - `message.channels`